 A fundamental benefit to creating scripts and macros in ImageJ is the ability to reuse their functionality on more than one image.
 Although this can be done manually, there are multiple ways to easily automate this batch processing.

-- Create a basic macro which operates on the active image.
+- Create a basic macro/script which operates on the active image or on a single file.

 - Apply your macro to a group of images.